stupidpupil/r_nhs_wales_orgs_and_sites/README.md

 ![R-CMD-check](https://github.com/stupidpupil/r_nhs_wales_orgs_and_sites/actions/workflows/check-release.yaml/badge.svg)

-This package is not intended as a replacement for the WRDS, but to provide consistent human-readable names and abbreviations for major secondary care sites and organisations in NHS Wales.
-It doesn't track site opening and closing and isn't expected to work for all sites with an assigned WRDS site code.
+This package is intended to provide a choice of consistent human-readable names and abbreviations for major secondary care sites and organisations in NHS Wales.

+It is not intended as any kind of replacement for reference data services, like the [NHS Digital ODS API](https://digital.nhs.uk/services/organisation-data-service/guidance-for-developers/how-to-obtain-organisation-data-via-the-ods-api-suite) or those provided by WRDS.

+## Features and Antifeatures

+- Provides a choice of *Abbr* (Abbreviation), *ShortName*, *Name* and *FullName* fields
+- Covers roughly the 50 biggest hospitals in NHS Wales as of 2021
+- Does not cover all active sites in NHS Wales
+- Assigns the Princess of Wales and Glanrhyd Hospitals to Cwm Taf Morgannwg
+- Optionally collapses distinctions between certain 'sites' in the same geographical location (see [Site Aliases](#site-aliases))

 ## Example